georgealexiou/Pokedex-App/README.md

 # Pokedex App
-This is a Swift Pokemon App made for the iPhone, all images and characters shown are property of the Pokemon company.
+This is a Swift Pokemon App made for the iPhone.
+The goal of the project is to learn how to programmatically develop UIs using swift instead of using the storyboard featture.
+The project aims at being a basic pokemon database that contains all Pokemon, Moves and Items up to Generation 7

+All images and characters shown are property of the Pokemon company.

 # v0.1 (Prerelease 1)
 This version of the application contains basic functionality.
 This includes: